 I came to it it with such naivety.
 When I learned that there was a “like” button, and people can choose to “like” your post, I felt like I had returned to elementary school.
 When I learned you pick and choose who to follow and some people follow you then unfollow you, I had reminisces of going through social anxieties in kindergarten about being accepted by the group.
 But I continued on the journey, and am still here, as it is the most popular modern day way to have your voice heard.
 The dopamine hits from likes and supportive comments are real and I will admit I have looked at our Insights and seen thousands of visits to a post with only a couple hundred likes and wondered “If that many people are seeing our post, then why are there so few likes in comparison?”
 This is an ego trip I am working though, please forgive me.
 And like our posts in the meantime, will ya!;-)

-This is not a blog about social media and all of its pros and cons, mind you, but I do think it is of growing importance for us to collectively ask how we want the future of social media to serve in our society.
+This is not a blog article about social media and all of its pros and cons, mind you, but I do think it is of growing importance for us to collectively ask how we want the future of social media to serve in our society.
 This piece is about my own investigation into what the purpose of the farm’s Instagram (IG) account is and how we can use it most wisely.

 Since the inception of our IG, the business model for our farm has changed significantly, and is still evolving.
 We are no longer a retreat center.
 We cancelled most events last year due to Covid and are not counting on holding many this year due to Covid.
 In this moment, we are a thriving residential community growing food and medicine for ourselves and small CSA’s and apothecaries.
 We have a 5000 plus square foot warehouse that is awaiting an amazing business to occupy it and bring good energy here.
 We host outdoor classroom children programs, and fireside events.
 We held a farmers market here last year selling produce, plants, medicine, art and flowers but have decided to not do it this year and set up an honorary farmstead instead.
 I cannot wait to resume hosting Appalachian Tea Ceremonies.
 I am writing more, and would like to blog more regularly about nature connections.
 We have an amazing nature trail and tons of gardens that people, animals, birds. insects and more get to appreciate.
 These are things I like to keep present with the community about through Instagram.

-We are not totally sure what the future “business” model of this farm is; however, I do know that I have fallen in love with the IG platform as a way to hone our visions, chant our mission, document and share our experiences, help fill our events, be inspired by and learn from others about what they are doing in the world, make connections, support other organizations and people who are doing good work, and, hopefully, inspire people to love our earth, care for her well, and find the beauty that exist in everyday.
+We are not totally sure what the future “business” model of this farm is; however, I do know that I have fallen in love with the IG platform as a way to hone our visions, chant our mission, document and share our experiences, help fill our events, be inspired by and learn from others about what they are doing in the world, make connections, support other organizations and people who are doing good work, and, hopefully, inspire people to love our earth, care for her well, and find the beauty that exists in everyday.

 Why would you want to follow our IG account?
 I am always asking- what is it our followers are getting?
 Are we serving you well?
 You would most likely follow us if you wanted: